radxrad/radx-analyzer/README.md

 9. Log out of Jupyter Lab `File->Log Out`
 10. Relaunch Jupyter Lab
-11. Select the kernel `radx-analyzer`
-12. Run the notebooks in numerical order (notebooks are numbered)
+12. Run the notebooks in numerical order (notebooks are numbered).
+Select the `radx-analyzer` kernel to run the notebooks.

 > **Note:** To avoid a timeout of your Jupyter Lab session after about 10 minutes of inactivity, run the `keep_alive` notebook until your work is complete.
 It will keep the session alive for 8 hours.